 Section 365 provides that the trustee may assume or reject unexpired leases or executory contracts.
 This authority is subject to court approval.
-It is also subject to limitations set forth in subsections (b), (c), and (d) of § 365.
+It is also subject to limitations set forth in § 365(b), (c), and (d).

+A proceeding to assume, reject, or assign an executory contract or unexpired lease is a contested matter.
+See FRBP 6006(a).
 The assumption or rejection of an executory contract or unexpired lease must be sought within 60 days of the filing of the petition.
 An extension may be requested from the court, for cause, but must be obtained within the original 60-day period.
 The contract or lease is deemed rejected if a motion for assumption is not filed within the time limitations, pursuant to § 365(d)(1).

 The trustee should promptly evaluate unexpired leases and executory contracts for potential value or detriment to the estate.
 The trustee's failure to timely reject may result in the accrual of administrative expense liability to the estate.
+See, e.g.,

-See, e.g., § 365(d)(3) which requires the trustee to timely perform the obligations of the debtor, such as payment of rent, with respect to an unexpired lease of nonresidential real property up until the time of assumption or rejection.
+§ 365(d)(3) which requires the trustee to timely perform the obligations of the debtor, such as payment of rent, with respect to an unexpired lease of nonresidential real property up until the time of assumption or rejection.